WELCOME To Jacksons California Lake

 There is a large amount of parking available at the park.
 There is now electric car-charging points, disabled parking and motorbike parking also available.
 During peak times, there is also an overspill car park so you will always fine a space!
 Please be aware that we are not linked with the car park as it is run by Wokingham Borough Council.
 It is pay and display or pay by card/RingGo app.
 Pricing varies seasonally, please see the website below for charges.

-The paddling pool is now open for the summer holidays!
+The paddling pool is currently closed until the summer holidays.
 Please see the website below for ticket information and opening times as this changes yearly.
 Please be aware that during peak times the paddling pool must be booked in advance.

 ABOUT THE PARK